Keep your auto insurance premiums in check. Drive carefully to avoid long weekend traffic tickets and collisions.

-As the sun sets on summer and drivers take to the road this long weekend, make sure you don't end up remembering this long weekend for all the wrong reasons; namely getting a ticket, or worse being involved in a collision.
+Whether you're taking one last road trip with the family or making your way to the cottage, make sure you don't end up remembering the weekend for all the wrong reasons; namely getting a ticket, or worse being involved in a collision.

-- Has a ticket or collision put a dent in your wallet?
-At Kanetix.ca, we shop the market to help you get the lowest rate, and our customers save an average of $750 because of it.
+- Has a past ticket or collision put a dent in your wallet?
 Compare car insurance quotes today to see if you could save money.

-This long weekend take care when getting to where you want to go, because like you, many people will be on the road.
+On this year's Labour Day long weekend, take care when getting to where you want to go, because like you, many people will be on the road trying to squeeze the last ray of sunshine out of the summer.

 Long weekend driving tips

-- Get some rest before you leave so that you're at your most alert.
+- Get some rest before you leave so you're at your most alert.

 - Be patient.
-Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get pulled over and handed a ticket.
-If you want to avoid the masses, plan to leave earlier or later than everyone else.
+Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get a ticket.
+If traffic congestion really gets under your skin, try to avoid the masses by leaving earlier or later than the traditional peak traffic times.

 - Don't drive distracted.
 If you're hungry, eat before you leave or at the rest stop.
-Put your phone on mute so that you can't hear the texts, emails or calls coming in.
-And, pre-program your route into your GPS.
+Also, put your phone on mute and pre-program your route into the GPS.

-- Have a Plan B in case your original route is too congested by traffic volume or there's a collision.
+- Have an alternative route planned in case your original route is too congested by traffic volume or there's a collision.

 - If there is a collision on route, remember to give emergency personnel the space they need to do their job safely.
 Slow down and move over when passing stopped police, ambulance, fire trucks, or tow trucks with flashing lights.

-- If your trip is more than a couple of hours, plan a rest stop to get out of your vehicle to walk and stretch out your legs.
+- If your trip is more than a couple of hours long, plan a rest stop to get out of your vehicle to walk and stretch out your legs.

 - Don't drive impaired by alcohol or drugs; always have a designated driver.